spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

-This time you will use a different container image for the UI that contains a reverse proxy.
-The reverse proxy is responsible for two important tasks.
-The first task is to route requests to the API inside the UI container instead of using your browser.
-The reason behind this behavior is to access the API server that is not publicly exposed.
-The reverse proxy will pick up the API request and forward it to the API container.
-The second task is to insert an authentication token in all requests to the API.
-The API server configuration you provided enabled authentication, so a Bearer token is required for all requests.
-The following diagram illustrates the network connectivity path and behavior discussed.
+This time the UI will point to the API server that is managed by you.
+The API server has authentication enabled, so to ensure all API requests are accepted you will provide the UI with the anonymous token.